rutgerfrans/AI_DS/README.md

 - Rational behaviour: doing the right thing.
 - right thing: that which is expected to maximize goal achievement, given the available information
 - Doesn't necessarily involve thinking

+#### Rational Programs
+- Computational limitations make perfect rationality unachievable.
+- So we try to create the best program for the given machine resources.